Rishi order

 The Rishi order is a religious tradition, concept for the mystical teaching or spiritual practices associated with religious harmony of Sufism in the Kashmir Valley.
-The sufi saint of Rishi order influenced Kashmiris and its culture.
+The Sufi saints of the Rishi order influenced Kashmiris and its culture.
 The prominent Rishis of the valley include Resh Mir Sàeb and Nund Rishi, also known as Sheikh Noor-ud-din Wali.
 The Rishi order has made an important contribution to Kashmiriyat, the ethnic, national, social and cultural consciousness of the Kashmiri people, as well as a distinctive contribution to global Islam.

 The 17th-century poet Baba Nasib sums up the impact of the Rishi order thus: "The candle of religion is lit by the Rishis, they are the pioneers of the path of belief.
 The heart-warming quality of humble souls emanates from the inner purity of the hearts of the Rishis.
 This vale of Kashmir, that you call a paradise, owes a lot of its charm to the traditions set in vogue by the Rishis."

 Overview

 The original Rishi Sufis were focused on seclusion and emphasis on meditation.
-They were the ascetics involving in the abstinence from worldy pleasure.
+They were ascetics involved in the abstinence from worldly pleasure.
 In his memoirs, Jahangir says that "they possess simplicity and are without pretence.
 They abuse no one.
 They restrain the tongue of desire and the foot of seeking.
 They eat no flesh, they have no wives and always plant fruit bearing trees in the fields so that men may benefit by them, themselves desiring no advantage.
 There are about 2,000 of these people."

 In recent years, the history of the Rishi order has attracted interest from scholars such as Mohammad Ishaq Khan.